 Travel like a local: Your neighbourhood guide to Woodstock

 Woodstock is one of the oldest suburbs in Cape Town and it is also one of the hippest.
-An incredible mix of diversity and cultures combine to make the neighbourhood a vibrant, bustling blend of food, fashion, arts and design.
-Woodstock is a place to be seen and heard, an area favoured by locals and for good reason.
+An incredible mix of diversity and cultures combine to make the neighbourhood a vibrant, bustling blend of food, fashion, arts, and design.
+Woodstock is a place to be seen and heard, favoured by locals for good reason.

 WHERE TO EAT AND MAKE MERRY

-The best part about the Kitchen & The Dining Room in the woman behind it, Karen Dudley, who’s natural warmth and hospitality is very much a part of the ambience you will find here.
-The Dining Room is only open for its signature three-course dinners (R340 per person) on Tuesday and Thursday nights, although the other nights and breakfasts are available by reservation only for private parties.
-The menu changes frequently, according to the kitchen’s whims and what’s fresh.
+The best part about the Kitchen is the woman behind it, Karen Dudley, whose natural warmth and hospitality is very much a part of the ambience you will find here.
+They also do catering for all sorts of events.
+The menu changes frequently, according to what’s fresh.

 Situated at the foot of Devil’s Peak in the Devil’s Peak Brewing Company, The Taproom pub and restaurant is one of the best spots in Cape Town to enjoy a hearty meal with an ice cold craft beer.
 Beers on tap include Devil’s Peak’s Founders series (King’s Blockhouse IPA, First Light, Woodhead Amber Ale, Silvertree Saison) with four rotating taps, including beers from the Explorer series as well as some of the breweries experimental beers.
 The food is designed to go hand-in-hand with the beer and includes dishes like their unique Cheese Burger, legendary Pulled Pork Sandwich and many more dishes to choose from.
-And never fear, if beer is not your thing, there is a wine list available, and various hand-crafted liquors from Jorgenson Vodka, to Inveroche Gin are also served.
+And never fear if beer is not your thing—there is a wine list available, and various craft liquors like Jorgenson Vodka and Inveroche Gin are also served.

 THE POT LUCK CLUB

 One of the coolest places to be is the Pot Luck Club.
-Located in the Old Biscuit Mill, the Potluck Club is all about sharing their delicious food and encourages guests to order for the table and for everyone to dig in to the meal.
-This famous restaurant is a must-visit for locals and internationals.
+Located in the Old Biscuit Mill, the Potluck Club is all about sharing their delicious food and encourages guests to order for the table, tapas-style, and for everyone to dig in to the meal.
+This famous restaurant is a must-visit for locals and tourists.

 THE TEST KITCHEN

-Established by Chef Luke Dale-Roberts, the Test Kitchen has quickly raked in the awards and become one of Cape Town’s top fine-dining restaurants.
-Everything on the menu is carefully chosen – from the fine wines to the ingredients that go into every dish.
+Established by top chef Luke Dale-Roberts, the Test Kitchen has quickly raked in the awards and become one of Cape Town’s top fine-dining restaurants.
+Everything on the menu is carefully chosen—from the fine wines to the ingredients that go into every dish.
 This isn’t a place you can just show up to and grab a seat.
 It’s booked out months in advance so call now for a future reservation.

 THE WOODSTOCK LOUNGE

-The new and improved Woodstock Lounge has recently re-opened its doors.
-With a fresh new look and revamped attitude the Woodstock Lounge provides a warm and welcoming atmosphere to locals and visitors alike.
-The Woodstock Lounge is a great space for drinks after work, for families and for catching the rugby or football.
-Plenty of room as well.
+The Woodstock Lounge has a fresh, light, and airy look and it’s sophisticated but casual.
+The restaurant provides a warm and welcoming atmosphere and is a great space for drinks after work, family meals, and catching the rugby or football.

 JAMAICA ME CRAZY

-In the heart of Woodstock, you will find this awesome Caribbean-themed restaurant, complete with cocktails, fantastic food and a laidback vibe fit for the islands.
-A top spot for a drink or a meal after work or on the weekend.
+In the heart of Woodstock, you will find this awesome Caribbean-themed restaurant, complete with cocktails, fantastic food and a laid back vibe fit for the islands.
+It’s a top spot for a drink or a meal after work or on the weekend.

 THE NEIGHBOURGOODS MARKET

 One of the hippest markets in Cape Town is the weekly Neighbourgoods Market in Woodstock.
-Housed in the Old Biscuit Mill, a converted mill house, it offers a number of quirky shops selling crafts, clothing and jewellery.
-If you go – go hungry!
+Housed in the Old Biscuit Mill, a converted mill house, it offers a number of quirky shops selling crafts, clothingm and jewellery.
+If you go—go hungry!
 The highlight here is the incredible food stalls tucked in the back of the market.
 Find everything from breakfast fare to dumplings and gyros with craft beers to wash it all down.

 THE PALMS MARKET

-Every Saturday, there’s another Woodstock market that unfolds (the other, more popular one, being the Neighbourgoods Market) – the Palms Market.
-This market offers a variety of things to see, do and eat for the whole family.
-The idea is that it’s a Platteland atmosphere within the urban part of Cape Town.
-There is a great variety of food (think homemade pies, marmalades, gourmet mushrooms, gourmet sandwiches and much more) and often some live music taking to the stage.
+If busy markets aren’t quite your thing, try the quieter Palms Market, which happens every Saturday.
+This market offers a variety of things to see, do, and eat for the whole family.
+The idea is that it’s a rural, proudly South African atmosphere in urban part of Cape Town.
+There is a great variety of food (think homemade pies, marmalades, gourmet mushrooms, gourmet sandwiches and much more) and often some live music.
 The kids will love the unpretentious, relaxed set-up of everything while the older ones will enjoy the variety on offer.

 WHERE TO PLAY